What is Avian Influenza?

 - Decreased appetite

 - Swollen eyelids, wattles, hocks, comb, or head.

 Symptoms (LPAI - Low Pathogenic)

-Most cases no signs of infection or minor symptoms.
-If you suspected your birds are infected, call your local cooperative extension office, your veterinarian, state veterinarian or state animal/poultry diagnostic laboratory.
+Most cases show no signs of infection or even minor symptoms.
+If you suspected your birds are infected, call your local cooperative extension office, your veterinarian, state veterinarian, or state animal/poultry diagnostic laboratory.
 Or call USDA toll-free at 1-866-536-7593 and they will put you in touch with a local contact who can help you.